 Specific Requirements Related to Graduate Assistantships

 The holder of a full assistantship devotes one-half of available time to studies and one-half (approximately twenty hours per week) to assistantship duties, whereas the holder of a half assistantship devotes three-quarters of available time to studies and one-quarter (approximately 10 hours per week) to assistantship duties.
 Assistantships are not available for less than 10 hours per week.
-Because of the added workload associated with their assistantship duties, graduate assistants ordinarily take fewer than the usual number of courses per year.
+Because of the added workload associated with their assistantship duties, graduate assistants ordinarily take fewer courses per year than they otherwise would.
 In addition, because graduate assistants divide their full-time efforts between study and assistantship responsibilities, they may not hold concurrent employment outside the University without the written consent of their major advisor.

 All graduate assistants in programs based at the Health Center are awarded the same stipend.
-(Specific 12-month rates for Storrs and the regional campuses can be found at payroll.uconn.edu.
-Twelve month rates for the Health Center can be found at health.uconn.edu/student-services).
-However, stipend rates for graduate assistants in programs based at Storrs or a regional campus are graduated in terms of progress toward the advanced degree and experience:
+(Twelve month rates for the Health Center can be found at health.uconn.edu/student-services).
+However, stipend rates for graduate assistants in programs based at Storrs or a regional campus based on progress toward the advanced degree and experience:

 - Level 1: For graduate assistants with at least a baccalaureate degree.

 - Level 2: For experienced graduate assistants in a doctoral program with at least a master’s degree or its equivalent in the field of graduate study.
-Equivalency consists of 30 credits of appropriate coursework beyond the baccalaureate degree completed at the University of Connecticut, together with admission to a doctoral program.
+Equivalency consists of 30 credits of appropriate coursework beyond the baccalaureate degree, together with admission to a doctoral program.

 - Level 3: For students with experience as graduate assistants who have at least a master’s degree or its equivalent and who have passed the doctoral general examination.

-Tuition (but not the General University Fee, the Graduate Matriculation Fee, or other fees) are waived for graduate assistants.
+Tuition (but not fees) are waived for graduate assistants.
 If an assistantship begins or terminates during the course of a semester, tuition will be prorated on a weekly schedule, charged for that portion of the semester when the assistantship is not in force and waived when it is in force.
 This often results in an adjustment of the tuition charges, including partial assessment (if the student is registered throughout the semester for coursework for which tuition is charged) or a partial refund (if tuition has been paid).